 Formerly the chief marketing officer for the Golden State Warriors, Chip Bowers has arrived in Miami with a mission: make baseball cool.
 His first step is to turn Marlins Park into a destination “not only to watch baseball games, but to have an experience,” he says.
 A place where you might grab a drink with friends, while a live sporting event plays out in the background.
 “We’re reshaping our 2019 weekend programming to focus on having a party at El Parque.”
 Each day will have a different theme: Fridays are Little Havana Nights, Saturdays are Park Before Dark (think festive music and fireworks).
 “We’ll also be redesigning our most premium space in the ballpark, the Dex Diamond Club,” says Bowers.
 “We want our fans to enjoy the luxury experience of South Florida, with a refreshed interior design and a vibe that is unique to Miami.”

-UGO COLOMBO PHOTO COURTESY OF CMC GROUP; PALLAVA GOENKA PHOTO BY INFINITE LOOP; JASON ODIO PHOTO BY CHARLIE GARCIA; FRANKLIN SIRMANS, MYLES SHEAR, MIKE GARDNER & CHIP BOWERS PHOTOS BY YESI FLORES; CRAIG ROBINS PHOTO BY FELIPE CUEVAS; HAKAN BAYKAN PHOTO BY MARCO CRAIG
+Photography by: UGO COLOMBO PHOTO COURTESY OF CMC GROUP; PALLAVA GOENKA PHOTO BY INFINITE LOOP; JASON ODIO PHOTO BY CHARLIE GARCIA; FRANKLIN SIRMANS, MYLES SHEAR, MIKE GARDNER & CHIP BOWERS PHOTOS BY YESI FLORES; CRAIG ROBINS PHOTO BY FELIPE CUEVAS; HAKAN BAYKAN PHOTO BY MARCO CRAIG